 - The fire extinguisher or water hose will help control any minor fires resulting from sparks and embers.

-- The bucket of water prevents any lit, used and unused fireworks, and resulting debris from reigniting or becoming fuel for fire.
-Soak them at least overnight in water but take care not to dump the dirtied water in the storm drain or kitchen sink.
+- The bucket of water prevents the fireworks and resulting debris from reigniting or becoming fuel for fire.